wlfilho/patinetas/docs/STORAGE_SETUP.md

 ### 1. Create the Storage Bucket

 1. Go to your Supabase dashboard: https://supabase.com/dashboard
-2. Navigate to your project: `motoselectricas.co@protonmail.com's Project`
+2. Navigate to your Supabase project
 3. Go to **Storage** in the left sidebar
 4. Click **New bucket**
 5. Configure the bucket: